-This leads them to question everything and take a very unique approach to design.
+This leads them to question everything and take a unique design approach.
 Ralf Bleim, an architect in Biotop, describes the way he engages with bottom-up design:

 Maybe the biggest challenge is to put all the people on the same table for hours and discuss with the scientists why they put things from here to there or a tube from there to there because sometimes it seems like just a shelf… Build a shelf, and it should look fine.
 But to them, it is not a shelf.
 It is more.

-This type of approach is central to the style of businesses that Open Cell hopes to support; ecologically sustainable manufacturing methods and circular product life cycles, along with data-driven research are essential ingredients in designing new materials.
+This approach is central to the style of businesses that Open Cell hopes to support; ecologically sustainable manufacturing methods, circular product life cycles, and data-driven research are essential ingredients in designing new materials.